 Payment gateways and Brite Payments

-Brite leverages a proprietary Instant Payments Network to offer seamless Pay by Bank (account-to-account payments) services; connecting over 3,800 banks within the EU.
+Through its Instant Payments Network, Brite offers seamless Pay by Bank (account-to-account payments) services, connecting over 3,800 banks within the EU.
 This innovative approach simplifies the payment process and bypasses traditional payment gateways, directly facilitating bank-to-bank transfers.

 For merchants, integrating Brite’s services through a contracted gateway provider can accelerate the technical setup.
 This allows access to Brite’s A2A payment solutions alongside other payment methods, like card payments and invoices.